About Login

 -H "Authorization: Bearer eyJhdXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

 And that's it.
-After the OK
+After the OK, that access has been deleted.

 Viewing Current Access Information